$255 needed to reach $5,000

 To: Lynsi Snyder, President and Owner of In-N-Out Burger

 Like so many Californians, the 6th-grade students at Stevenson School love In-N-Out.
-They love your company's focus on fresh food but the environmental impact they see at their neighborhood beach is not so fresh.
+They love your company's focus on fresh food but when the Seaside, CA location opened last year, they became concerned about the environmental impact of straws on the nearby Monterey Bay.

 We use and discard over 500,000,000 plastic straws daily in the United States.
 That's enough straws to fill Yankee Stadium over 9 times a year.
 Straws are in the top 5 list of litter found on International Coastal Cleanup Day.

 Plastic does not decompose.
-They turn into smaller pieces that end up ingested by marine and land animals and into our food supply.
-It’s enough to make me lose my appetite.
+Instead, it turns into smaller pieces that end up ingested by marine and land animals and into our food supply.

-I am joining the Stevenson School 6th graders, The Last Plastic Straw, and Plastic Pollution Coalition in pledging to dine at In-N-Out when the plastic straws are replaced.
-If we get enough pledges, In-N-Out will see the widespread customer support for this change and act.
+Join the Stevenson School 6th graders, The Last Plastic Straw, and Plastic Pollution Coalition in pledging to dine at In-N-Out when the plastic straws are replaced.
+With enough pledges, In-N-Out will see the widespread customer support for this change and act.
+Make a pledge, and share with your friends and family.
+You can also share the student videos under the 'more videos' tab to help raise awareness.

 The Last Plastic Straw is a movement to eliminate single-use plastic at the source and a project of Plastic Pollution Coalition.